Investing term

 A parent company sells part of a subsidiary in an IPO, keeping a stake.

 A carve-out is when a parent company sells a minority stake in one of its subsidiaries to the public through an IPO, while keeping control.
-It lets the parent raise cash and put a market value on the unit without fully letting go.
-Investors sometimes watch carve-outs because the smaller, focused business can be valued differently than it was buried inside the parent.
+It lets the parent raise cash and put a public market value on the unit without fully letting go — a partial, rather than complete, separation.

 For example